crflynn/lol-champions-quickfind/README.md

 As of writing this README, there are two champions who can be found using a single character: Dr. Mundo (with ``.``) and Quinn (with ``q``).

-Vi is the only champion who cannot be selected with a single character; all of her character sequences are shared with Viktor, for example.
+Vi is the only champion who cannot be uniquely selected with a single string;
+all of her string sequences are shared with Viktor, for example.